SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Evaluation

 Although \methodname{} achieves outstanding efficiency during the execution phase, it incurs a certain amount of preprocessing overhead during graph construction and multi-objective optimization.
+We also measured the associated LLM usage.
+Under the Overcooked setting (37 generation calls + 2 ranking calls), the total usage is approximately 101{,}700 \(\pm\) 18{,}500 input tokens and 3{,}410 \(\pm\) 1{,}480 output tokens.
+Under the Minecraft setting (50 generation calls + 2 ranking calls), the total usage is approximately 229{,}300 \(\pm\) 12{,}500 input tokens and 4{,}580 \(\pm\) 2{,}000 output tokens.
+These API costs are also incurred offline and therefore do not affect the execution-phase duration reported in Table~\ref{tab:overcooked} and Table~\ref{tab:minecraft}.
 However, since the constructed state–action graph and optimized test cases can be reused across multiple versions, this offline cost can be effectively amortized.
 Furthermore, while Human Record achieves the highest raw execution efficiency, the manual recording of gameplay trajectories typically requires several hours per session, limiting scalability in iterative testing pipelines.

 To study the impact of the RTS proportion, we examined RTS proportions of 10\%, 30\%, 50\%, 70\%, and 90\% to explore the trade-off between testing depth and efficiency.
 Across both Overcooked and Minecraft, small proportions (10\%–30\%) yield most of the bug diversity while requiring only a fraction of the steps and time.
 For example, in Overcooked V1$\rightarrow$V2, selecting the top 10\% of paths produces about 33.8 unique bugs in roughly 4K steps and 1.3 seconds, whereas increasing to 30\% achieves around 36.9 unique bugs at 13K steps and 3.8 seconds.
 Expanding the subset to 70\% or 90\% increases the step count to 29–36K and duration to 8–11 seconds, yet the number of unique bugs saturates near 38.
 A similar pattern is observed in the V2$\rightarrow$V3 transition and in Minecraft: smaller selections reduce steps and runtime dramatically with modest reductions in unique bugs, while larger selections yield only incremental coverage gains at much higher cost.
 These results underline that moderate selections (10\%–50\%) can provide rapid validation or a balanced trade-off between efficiency and coverage, whereas very large proportions offer minimal additional benefit and significant overhead.